-The fair value of the Charity's land and buildings was revalued on 3rd April 2019 by John English Bsc M.R.I.C.S a chartered surveyor, an independent surveyor.
-The trustees are of the opinion that there is no material change at 31st December 2023.
-The next revaluation is due in 2024.
+The fair value of the Charity's land and buildings was revalued on 10 February 2025 by Emma Bennett MRICS a chartered surveyor, an independent surveyor, to provide valuations as at 31 December 2024.
+The next revaluation is due in 2029.

-Had this class of asset been measured on a historical cost basis, the carrying amount would have been £917,500 (2022 - £917,500).
+Had this class of asset been measured on a historical cost basis, the carrying amount would have been £917,500 (2023 - £917,500).

-The company's land and buildings include The Church Hall (including the Emmaus Room), Peter Harrison Room, Parish Centre and 23 Outer Trinities which are included at their 2019 valuation.
+The company's land and buildings include the Parish Hall (including the Emmaus Room), Peter Harrison Room, Parish Centre and 23 Outer Trinities.